Water Pollution Statistics

 The Pacific Institute for Studies in Development, Environment, and Security is an American non-profit organization that focuses its research on environmental and development issues with a specialized focus on global and regional freshwater.
 They also provide useful and important information on the subject of water pollution statistics such as:

-Every day, 2 million tons of sewage, industrial, and agricultural waste is released into water all around the world.
+Every day, 2 million tons of sewage, industrial, and agricultural waste is released into the water all around the world.
 This is the equivalent of the weight of 6.8 billion people.

 Infectious waterborne diseases are the number one killer of young children all around the world.
 More people die from contaminated water every year than from war and other forms of violence.